owid/owid-datasets/datasets/Number of direct national elections — NELDA (2015)/README.md

 For a summary of the most important information about the NELDA dataset (e.g. which elections and countries are included), see their overview: https://nelda.co/#about.

 See also their 2012 paper, “Which Elections can be Lost?”
 Political Analysis, 20(2), 191–210, available at: https://www.cambridge.org/core/services/aop-cambridge-core/content/view/0474B124646DF486D1FD9A8E26D31DEC/S1047198700013097a.pdf/div-class-title-which-elections-can-be-lost-div.pdf

+Notes: “Serbia” refers to Yugoslavia before 1992 and “Serbia and Montenegro” in 1992–2006.
+“Germany” refers to West Germany before 1990.